 2024 Ride 2 School Day WA Active School winner: St Peter's Primary School, Inglewood!

-WestCycle is thrilled to announce St. Peters Primary School in Inglewood as the (randomly chosen) winner of our Ride 2 School Day WA 2024 Active Schools competition!
+St. Peters Primary School in Inglewood was the (randomly chosen) winner of last year’s Ride 2 School Day WA 2024 Active Schools competition!

 More than 50 schools registered and launched actions to have more of their kids getting to school on bikes, scooters or on foot and reaping the brain, body and independence benefits that come with active travel!
 Not to mention safer streets with less vehicle congestion.